 Seed potatoes are grown in the best conditions and safeguarded from any vulnerability.
-The quality of seed potatoes is maintained by planting them in a light, loose and well-drained soil.
+The quality of seed potatoes is maintained by planting them in light, loose, and well-drained soil.
 The pH level of the soil is maintained at slightly acidic levels for optimum results.

 On the other hand, regular potatoes are often prolific and often adapt to poor soil and climate conditions.
 The underlying issues exposed to regular potatoes as they grow inhibit their level of productivity and quality.